PatrickBaus/pyUgGpib/README.md

 Tested using Linux, should work for Mac OSX, Windows and any OS with Python [pyUSB](https://github.com/pyusb/pyusb) support.

-The [UGPlus](http://lqelectronics.com/Products/USBUG/UGPlus/UGPlus.html) is a fairly cheap, that supports simple GPIB read and write operations only.
-It does not support advanced GPIB features like serial polling for example.
-It does not have line drivers as well.
+The [UGPlus](http://lqelectronics.com/Products/USBUG/UGPlus/UGPlus.html) is a fairly cheap controller, that supports simple GPIB read and write operations only.
+It does not support advanced GPIB features like serial polling for example, and it does not have line drivers to support long cables and lots of devices on the bus.

 The UGPlus does have several firmware bugs, I have tried to mitigate them to the best of my knowledge.
 See [below](#firmware-bugs) for details.